 Degree credits are those credits earned that fulfill graduation requirements for a graduate program.
-Students must earn a semester grade of C or higher in a graduate course for the credits to count toward fulfilment of graduate program requirements at UW-Green Bay.
+Students must earn 30 credits and a semester grade of C or higher in a graduate course for the credits to count toward fulfillment of graduate program requirements at UW-Green Bay.